-Our research (Van der Woude, 2008, De Pagter, 2009 and Boost et al, 2010) shows that in spite of an independent analysis or external advice, the entrepreneur easily disregards the outcome of the analysis or advice if it does not fit his own perspective.
-This would seem to reduce some of the added value of innovation brokers in the agri-food business as advocated by Batterink (2009).
+Our research (Van der Woude, 2008, and De Pagter, 2009) shows that in spite of an independent analysis or external advice, the entrepreneur easily disregards the outcome of the analysis or advice if it does not fit his own perspective.
+This would seem to reduce some of the added value of innovation brokers in the agri-food business as advocated by Batterink et al (2008, 2010).